Skip to content

 Rodney Ndum

-I started faculty role at University of Central Florida, one of the largest R1 institution in the world.
+I started faculty role at University of Central Florida, one of the largest R1 institutions in the world.

 2024 - 2025

-I started tenure-track role at Pepperdine University, a christian libral arts college in Malibu, CA.
+I started tenure-track role at Pepperdine University, a Christian liberal arts college in Malibu, CA.

 2019 - 2024

-Along the way I synthesized my own PhD/JD by earned a J.D. from Syracuse University, which ultimately informed my dissertation on the effectiveness of punishment, based on my learnings from Criminal Law.
+Along the way I synthesized my own PhD/JD by earning a J.D. from Syracuse University, which ultimately informed my dissertation on the effectiveness of punishment, based on my learnings from Criminal Law.

 2018 - 2019